 When people think about Liverpool, I think it would be fair to say that past the Beatles, the nickname of ‘Scousers’, not many people know much about it and it’s often overlooked in favour for the bright lights of London.
 But Liverpool really is a fantastic, vibrant city with tonnes of things to do.
 What’s better is that many of these are free!
-Over the last few years, I have visited Liverpool quite a few times to see Jess and I love it.
-It’s big but not so big you can’t walk around it which is something I always prefer.
+Over the last few years, I have visited Liverpool quite a few times to visit my friend Jess and I love it.
+I’m a huge fan of the North of England and I’m constantly recommending Liverpool to people planning a trip to the UK.

 Yes, you’ve heard of this in Paris, but Liverpool has it’s own one too.
-Check out these cute tokens of love right near the docks as you explore the area, and perhaps even add your own!
+Check out these cute tokens of love right near the docks as you explore the area, and perhaps even add your own.
+This is located right by the docks so you’ll easily find it as you walk around.

 There are several free museums to explore and learn more about the city dotted around.
-I haven’t visited any myself, but I’ve heard fantastic things about them.
-The Museum of Liverpool, The International Slavery Museum, and the Merseyside Maritime Museum are all close together, nearby the Albert Docks.
+The Museum of Liverpool, The International Slavery Museum, and the Merseyside Maritime Museum are all close together, nearby the Albert Docks and serve a great insight into the social history of Liverpool and it’s industrial past.

 Like crazy golf?
 Like cocktails and great music?
 Then Ghetto Golf is perfect for you!
 It’s been created in an old Brewery and is full of weird and wonderful stuff to create an 18 hole course.
 It costs £10 per person and you might need to book if there’s a large group of you going.
 Check out the T&Cs on their website and book here.